Back

 • Always shake the bottle well before each dose

-• Give the dose at the beginning of the meal or shortly before
+• Give the dose at the beginning of a meal or shortly before it

-• Divide doses evenly throughout the day, at least every 4 hours.
+• Space your doses evenly throughout the day, at least every 4 hours.
 Do not take 2 doses in 1 hour.

 • Do not take or give your child Amoxiclav for more than 2 weeks.
-If you or your child still feel unwell, you should take them back to the doctor.
+If you or your child still feel unwell, you should take them to the doctor again.

 How to prepare this medicine

 Before use, check that the cap seal is tight.
-Shake the bottle to break up the dust.
-Add the volume of water (as indicated below) in two portions (first to 2/3 and then to the mark), shaking well after each portion.
+Shake the bottle to disperse the powder.
+Add the volume of water (as indicated below) in two portions (first to 2/3, then to the mark), shaking well after each portion.
 Shake the contents of the bottle well before each intake.

 • For 35 ml of Amoxiclav oral suspension 400 mg/57 mg/5 ml add 29.5 ml of water